grid reference TM 158 445Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Closed in 1960 with the license being transferred to the Smock.
+The Elephant & Castle closed in 1960, with the license being transferred to the new Smock.

-The Mount ran roughly from what's now the east end of Handford Rd. through to the junction of Elm St. and Black Horse Lane.
+It was also listed at the Mount, which ran roughly from what's now the east end of Handford Road through to the junction of Elm Street and Black Horse Lane.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)